dcavar/nlp-lab.github.io/ellipsis/README.md

-# Ellipsis and Dropped Elements in Natural Language: The Hoosier Ellipsis Corpus
+# Ellipsis and Elided Elements in Natural Language: The Hoosier Ellipsis Corpus

 Created: [Damir Cavar], 2023-06-07